ashleydavis/the-data-wrangler-blog/_posts/2018-09-03-announcing-data-forge-notebook.markdown

 ![DFN main screnshot](/content/images/2018/08/DFN-main-screenshot.png)

 Back when I started working with data I was using Python and I loved Pandas and Jupyter Notebook.
 I *needed* to use JavaScript though.
 When working in fullstack JS the context switch to a different language is a burden and it doesn't make sense.
-I wanted the sophistication of Pandas and Jupyter Notebook, *but in JavaScript!* It sounds crazy, but these are the kind of projects that I love.
+I wanted the sophistication of Pandas and Jupyter Notebook, *but in JavaScript!* It sounds crazy, but that's the kind of project that I love.

 Well I'm working on [Data-Forge Notebook](http://www.data-forge-notebook.com/) now and I'm collecting interest from the JS community.